ETCLabs/sACN/docs/pages/using_dmx_merger.md

 exposes both a C and C++ language interface.
 The C++ interface is a header-only wrapper around the C interface.

+Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0.

 <!-- LANGUAGE_SELECTOR -->

 ## Initialization and Destruction